m1k1o/neko/docs/getting-started/configuration.md

 Flags:
-      --audio string                audio codec parameters to use for streaming --audio_bitrate int           audio bitrate in kbit/s (default 128) --bind string                 address/port/socket to serve neko (default "127.0.0.1:8080") --broadcast_pipeline string   custom gst pipeline used for broadcasting, strings {url} {device} {display} will be replaced
+      --audio string                audio codec parameters to use for streaming --audio_bitrate int           audio bitrate in kbit/s (default 128) --audio_codec string          audio codec to be used (default "opus") --bind string                 address/port/socket to serve neko (default "127.0.0.1:8080") --broadcast_pipeline string   custom gst pipeline used for broadcasting, strings {url} {device} {display} will be replaced
       --broadcast_url string        URL for broadcasting, setting this value will automatically enable broadcasting